UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_end.md

 - Use Markdown to efficiently produce formatted text
 - Enhance productivity via advanced JupyterLab features
 - Export notebooks to various formats for sharing your work

+Notes:
+The assignment will concentrate on the learning objectives as well as building knowledge on existing concepts.

 ---